-Ways to get the most from foods and drinks
+Ways to Get the Most from Foods and Drinks

-During treatment, you may have good days and bad days when it comes to what you are able to eat.
+During treatment, you may have good days and bad days when it comes to food.
 Here are some ways to manage:

 - Eat plenty of protein and calories when you can.
-This helps you keep up your strength and helps rebuild tissues harmed by cancer treatment. - Eat when you have the biggest appetite.
-You may want to eat a bigger meal when you are feeling your best and drink liquid meal replacements when your appetite is low. - It's okay if you feel like you can't eat a lot of different foods.
+This helps you keep up your strength and helps rebuild tissues harmed by cancer treatment. - ▶ Eat when you have the biggest appetite.
+For many people, this is in the morning.
+You might want to eat a bigger meal early in the day and drink liquid meal replacements later on. - It's okay if you feel like you can't eat a lot of different foods.
 Eat the foods that sound good until you are able to eat more, even if it's the same thing again and again.
-You might also drink protein shakes for extra nutrition. - Do not worry if you cannot eat at all some days.
+You might also drink liquid meal replacements for extra nutrition. - Do not worry if you cannot eat at all some days.
 Spend this time finding other ways to feel better and start eating when you can.
 Tell your doctor if you cannot eat for more than 2 days. - Drink plenty of liquids.
 It is even more important to get plenty to drink on days when you cannot eat.
 Drinking a lot helps your body get the liquid it needs.
 Most adults should drink 8 to 12 cups of liquid a day.
 You may find this easier to do if you keep a water bottle nearby.
 Also, try some of the clear liquids listed on page 41.